Sabo Quarter: History

 The Hausa communities in Yoruba land originated as a necessity of long-distance trading.
-Hausa men developed as specialized dealers in Cattle which was abundant in Northern Nigeria but dangerous to breed in Yoruba areas.
-The need for cattle among Yorubas and Kola among Hausa men created an avenue for trade.
+Hausa men developed as specialized dealers in cattle which was abundant in Northern Nigeria but dangerous to breed in Yoruba areas.
+The need for cattle among Yorubas and kola among Hausa men created an avenue for trade.
 Hausa men originally lodged at Yoruba owned houses when in Yoruba towns for business and then later gradually increased in minute numbers.
-But over-time, accusations were leveled against some Hausas, coupled with the need to own their own identity, a quarter was awarded to them in different cities by the native rulers.
+But over time, accusations were leveled against some Hausas, coupled with the need to own their own identity, a quarter was awarded to them in different cities by the native rulers.
 A powerful man of influence would be recognized as the head, he is usually called the Sarkin Hausawa of the city.

 Cultural features

 The Hausa men in Sabo are fervent in their religious obligations.
 Prayers according to Islamic rites of the Tijaniyya order is a norm in most areas.
-However, there are a some who practice the cult of Bori.
+However, there are some who practice the cult of Bori.
 Most times, the Islamic morning prayer is performed alone while the four others are performed collectively.
 In the community, attaining wealth and Islamic knowledge are the two major criteria for success.
 Sabo communities became known for having a large number of Mallams or Muslim clerics.